ocplatest/MCW-Machine-Learning/README.md

   - How to train a forecasting model against time series data without any code by using automated machine learning.
   - How to create a recurrent neural network (RNN) model using PyTorch in Azure Databricks that can be used to forecast against time-series data.
   - How to use a trained forecast model to score data in real-time using Spark Structured Streaming within Azure Databricks.
-  - How to train an Natural Language Processing text classification model using Keras.
+  - How to train a Natural Language Processing text classification model using Keras.

 ## Azure services and related products
 -	Azure Databricks